naysa1/naysa_3dweb/README.md

     - Source: https://sketchfab.com/3d-models/winter-medieval-fantasy-tavern-256412b58c9b4d6a93d6b4c593901654

  Dev Note:
   I really wanted to code my own portfolio website that utilized React and 3d materials.
-I learned a lot and hope to make more website that look and feel more nice!
+I learned a lot and hope to make more websites that look and feel more nice!
 Thank you for checking it out : )

   p.s thank you to the countless youtube tutorials and friends that helped me on the way